IKIM-Essen/ClusterDocs/docs/reference/software-workflows.md

 ## Nextflow and nf-core

-> **Software prerequisite:** RCC does not currently publish a centrally
+> **Service status — not yet released:** RCC is preparing a pinned
-> managed, pinned Nextflow command.
-The classroom example is optional and its
+> `rcc-nextflow` launcher and institutional Slurm configuration, but the
-> runner fails closed when `nextflow`, `apptainer`, or `sbatch` is unavailable.
+> submit-host role is not active for users yet.
+The classroom runner fails
-> Ask the IKIM Cluster Mattermost channel for the current approved project
+> closed when `rcc-nextflow`, `apptainer`, or `sbatch` is unavailable.
+Do not
-> environment and version before running it; do not download an unpinned
+> download an unpinned launcher or start a Nextflow controller on a login
-> launcher as a workaround.
+> gateway as a workaround.

 Nextflow maps each process to an execution backend.
 On RCC, use its Slurm executor so analysis processes become ordinary scheduled jobs rather than